 Montresor comes across as a man who calculates and keeps track of every slight insult towards him.
 Revenge becomes an all-consuming obsession after Fortunato commits thousands of injuries and insults him.
 Montresor never allows Fortunato to feel as if he has any dislike towards him because he knows that for his plan of revenge to work, Fortunato must trust him.
 So despite his intense hatred, he manages to put on a smiling and friendly face.

 Part of the reason why the story is so chilling is that this is clearly a premeditated and in some ways unemotional murder.
-The audience is never really given any examples of what Fortunato did to Montresor, and in the end, Fortunato is also unclear about what he did to deserve his punishment.
+If you need help with coursework writing service, the audience is never really given any examples of what Fortunato did to Montresor, and in the end, Fortunato is also unclear about what he did to deserve his punishment.
+Our professional coursework writing service is always ready to assist you in crafting well-researched and well-written coursework assignments that meet the highest academic standards.

 It is interesting to note that Montresor’s family motto translates to "No one wounds (or "attacks") me with impunity."
 This implies that his family has always considered revenge an important element of their honor.